 OxMo welcomes submissions looking at forced migration through the lenses of law, policy, academia, and arts, alongside two sections in which field experiences and first-hand stories by people who have been displaced can be shared.
-For the first time, OxMo also includes space for creative expressions in the form of poetry, art, photography, as well as film, book, and theater reviews.
+OxMo also includes space for creative expressions in the form of poetry, art, photography, as well as film, book, and theatre reviews.
 We are particularly interested in encouraging submissions of authors from outside of Europe and North America.
 Submissions in languages other than English are accepted.

 All submitted articles undergo a blind review process.

 The upcoming deadline in early 2020 will be announced here.

 HOW TO SUBMIT

 The Oxford Monitor of Forced Migration is divided into six sections — the academic articles section, the policy monitor, the law monitor, the field monitor, the first-hand section, and a space for artistic and creative expressions about forced migration.

 For information on the requirements for each section, see our Section Overview.

 If you are still unsure which section is best for your contribution, please contact us under email@example.com.

 Step 2: Familiarise yourself with our style guideline

 In our style guidelines, you will find information on our citations style as well as details such as font type and font size.
 Thank you very much in advance for making sure that references in your text as well as your bibliography are in line with OxMo's style guidelines.